Access Arrangements

 Comfort Aids

-The medical items and devices on this list are allowed into the test room after visual inspection and do not require prior approval: Pearson VUE Comfort Aid List
+The medical items and devices on the Pearson VUE Comfort Aid List are allowed into the testing room after visual inspection and do not require prior approval.

-Whilst the following test centre accommodations do not need supporting evidence, they should be arranged at least 5 business days in advance of testing by calling Pearson VUE Customer Services
+Whilst the following test centre accommodations do not need supporting evidence, they should be arranged at least 5 working days in advance of testing by calling Pearson VUE Customer Services:

 • Wheelchair access (subject to test centre availability)